Start today and get one month free.

 What is the deadline to submit 2553?

-There is no single deadline to submit form 2553.
-A completed form 2553 can be submitted any time of the year.
-However, when you file affects when the IRS recognizes you as an S corporation.
+There’s no single deadline to submit Form 2553—you can file it anytime during the year.
+However, when you file affects when the IRS recognizes your S corporation status.

 Filing form 2553 late